HewlettPackard/ilo-sdk-ruby/README.md

   password: 'secret123',
   ssl_enabled: true,                  # This is the default and strongly encouraged
   logger: Logger.new(STDOUT),         # This is the default
-  log_level: :info,                   # This is the default )
+  log_level: :info                   # This is the default )
 ```